TechXplorerFR/python-hangman/README.md

 # python-hangman
-An hangman made with tkinter
+A hangman made with tkinter

 ## 2 types of play